NicodemusGurion/nicodemusgurion.github.io/islam/02-Muhammad.md

-## Muhammad had no idea what Allah will do to him
+## He had no idea what Allah will do to him

 [Sahih al-Bukhari 3929](https://sunnah.com/bukhari:3929)

 > By Allah, though I am the Apostle of Allah, yet I do not know what Allah will do to me,

-## Muhammad said the bodies of prophets do not decay, yet his body decayed
+## He said the bodies of prophets do not decay, yet his body decayed

 [Sunan Abi Dawud 1047](https://sunnah.com/abudawud:1047)